megabert/check_lsi_raid_patch/README.md

 ### Update your server inventory

-Now go to the WATO Webinterface, update the list of available service.
+Now go to the WATO Webinterface, update the list of available services.
 A new check lsi_raid should show up.